jaybeeuu/jaybeeuu-dev/packages/posts/src/codecov/codecov.md

 The next insight I'm not perfect (Surprise!).
 So in exploring the visualisations I also discovered that I'd missed some things, and that in some cases they were definitely twisty bits of logic that needed covering with tests.
 I also found that, measuring, and publicising my coverage was a huge motivator for filling in the blanks.
-I've added around 10% coverage over a few commits, and it ws kind of fun seeing it grow, and that doughnut turn steadily green.
+I've added around 10% coverage over a few commits, and it was kind of fun seeing it grow, and that doughnut turn steadily green.

 Interestingly it went the other way too.
 I found that despite covering all the behaviours I wanted, there was still some code which was not covered.
-It turned out it ws dead code, which could be deleted.
+It turned out it was dead code, which could be deleted.

 It occurred to me that this is a valuable insight.
 I would have had no reason to explore that code, and even had I stumbled upon it, I would have needed to spend some time analysing call paths etc to confirm it was unused,

 ## Would I do it again?

-I thnk on balance I would still be cautious of enforced limits.
+I think on balance I would still be cautious of enforced limits.
 But I might apply them to teams where test coverage was low, and the culture needed adjusting.
-Especially i'd look at "patch coverage" (the amount of coverage there is of the changed lines) rather than project coverage.
+Especially I'd look at "patch coverage" (the amount of coverage there is of the changed lines) rather than project coverage.
 When there is already a culture of testing, I think there is still value in measuring and visualising the coverage of your test suite, so personally I think a tool like this would be worthwhile.